 Pages: 192 Size: 5.5x8

-Illustrations: 25 b&w illustrations
+Illustrations: 35 black-and-white illustrations

 Bold Boys in Michigan History—a companion to Great Girls in Michigan History—explores the stories of twenty boys who did some amazing things before they turned twenty years old.
 Author Patricia Majher presents easy-to-read mini-biographies about both highly acclaimed and lesser-known Michiganders, all of whom have led remarkable lives that will intrigue and inspire.